UK telephone number call costs guide23rd May 2020

 0845 and 0870 numbers

 Some landline providers currently include 0845 and/or 0870 numbers within inclusive call allowances.
-In these cases, the Service Charge paid to the benefit of the called party and their telecoms provider is funded from all call plan subscribers rather than by the person who made the call.
+In these cases, the Access Charge is waived and the Service Charge paid to the benefit of the called party and their telecoms provider is funded from all call plan subscribers rather than by the person who made the call.

 Call charges for 055, 056 and 076 numbers are non-standard.
 Check with your provider.